cyphydev/incas_api_client/docs/ActorApi.md

-Submits a new enrichment for specific message.
+Submits a new enrichment for specific actor.

 ### Example
 ```python